ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

 ![SmartConsole Hosts list](images/smartconsole-hosts-list.png)

-Next, on the left side, click on **SECURITY POLICIES** and note the additional access control policy entry which is added in the middle of the field.
+Next, on the left side, click on **SECURITY POLICIES** and notice the additional access control policy entry is added in the middle of the field.
 If you remeber, this did not exist when we first looked at this section.
-Now that Checkpoint allows traffic, there is another entry in the **Action** column and it is now a different color.
+Now that Check Point allows traffic, there is another entry in the **Action** column and it is now a different color.

 ![SmartConsole Policy Entries](images/smartconsole-policy-entry.png)